NBISweden/workshop-reproducible-research/pages/course-information/lectures.md

-This page contains links to all the lectures in the course in HTML format, which you can either view in your browser (click the link) or download (right-click and save the link to wherever you want it).
+This page contains links to all the lectures in the course in HTML format, which you can download to view (right-click and save the link to wherever you want it).
 If you want to view the raw files you can find them at [GitHub](https://github.com/NBISweden/workshop-reproducible-research/tree/GITHUB_BRANCH/lectures), along with instructions on how to render them.

 ### Lecture links